Workers' Rights: Breaks

 You must conduct a risk assessment as soon as your employee tells you they’re pregnant.

 The aim of the assessment is to determine if there are any risks to the employee and their baby.
+Among other considerations, you should assess the risk of standing or sitting without adequate rest periods.

 If you do identify issues, you must make reasonable adjustments to eliminate them.

-Are paid 15-minute breaks required by law?
+Are paid 20-minute breaks required by law?

 You're not obliged to pay employees for their rest periods.